Certifying entanglement dimensionality by $k$-reduction moments: Background

 Note that this criterion is independent of the specific choices of local operator bases.
 If the second inequality in \eref{eq:correlation_matrix} is violated, then we can conclude that $\SN(\rho)$ is larger than $k$.

-In practice, it is very difficult to estimate the singular values of $T$ and the 1-norm $\|T\|_1$.
-Nevertheless, the second and fourth moments of the singular values, that is, $(\|T\|_2^2, \|T\|_4^4)$, can be estimated from the second and fourth order Haar-randomized correlators $\caC^{(n)}$ based on a special observable $O$,
+In practice, it is difficult to estimate the singular values of $T$ and the 1-norm $\|T\|_1$.
+Nevertheless, the second and fourth moments of the singular values, that is, $(\|T\|_2^2, \|T\|_4^4)$, can be estimated from the second and fourth order Haar-randomized correlators $\caC^{(n)}$ constructed using a special observable $O$: